cskate1997/AlohomoraBoundaryDetection/README.md

 2. The outputs of the code will be saved in respective folders already made.

 ### Phase 2:
+This Phase we have used ResNet, ResNeXT, DenseNET for classification Task.
+Also Compared Results in the Report.

 #### Training:
 1. To start training model open 'Alohomora/Phase2/Code'